kiankyars/scaling-book/sharding.md

     - name: "Case 2: one multiplicand has a sharded contracting dimension"
     - name: "Case 3: both multiplicands have sharded contracting dimensions"
     - name: "Case 4: both multiplicands have a non-contracting dimension sharded along the same axis"
-  - name: "A Deeper Dive into TPU Communicaton Primitives"
+  - name: "A Deeper Dive into TPU Communication Primitives"
   - subsections:
     - name: "Our final communication primitive: the AllToAll"
     - name: "More about the ReduceScatter"